TeoScardov/computer-vision/README.md

 - Preprocessing: The image is converted to grayscale and then to a binary image using adaptive thresholding to highlight the grid and numbers.
 - Line Detection: Uses Hough line detection to find the grid lines and isolate the sudoku cells.
 - Number Detection: Recognizes numbers in each cell by comparing with templates.
-- Output: Prints the solved Sudoku grid to the console.
+- Output: Prints the Sudoku grid to the console.

 Press Enter to exit the program after viewing the output.